wieslawsoltes/ChatGPT/README.md

 Sub ChatGpt()
     Dim myObj As ChatGptCom.Chat
     Set myObj = New ChatGptCom.Chat
-    myObj.SendAsync "You are a professional translato to English.", "Cześć, witamy z Office VBA" End Sub
+    myObj.AskAsync "You are a professional translato to English.", "Cześć, witamy z Office VBA" End Sub

 Sub GetEnvironmentVariable()